nels3/PlatePlaceVisualizator/README.md

 # PlatePlaceVisualizator

 Repository consists of website project that shows information about Plate Collection.
-Every plate can have such values as: photo, country, city and they are shown in various ways: in list, on maps, in staatistics.
+Every plate can have such values as: photo, country, city and they are shown in various ways: in list, on maps, in statistics.

 Technologies used:
 React, Redux, Django, Rest API

 Languages:
-Javascript, Python
+Javascript (frontend), Python (backend)

 ## Pages